-Emotive and intelligent, each chapter of Maribou's music on Kingdoms In Colour morphs successively into the next charged moment, like a heady fog descending at sunset.
-An introspective moment is awoken in each and every listener experiencing this music, one which blossoms with clarity.
+Emotive and intelligent, each chapter of the music on Kingdoms In Colour morphs successively into the next charged moment, like a heady fog descending at sunset.
+An introspective moment is awoken in each and every listener experiencing this music—one which blossoms with clarity.
 Taking a break from the scene following the release of their debut LP, Maribou State has returned with an astounding impact; selling out shows worldwide, both former Hertford School pals have come a long way since the recording of their early material, recorded from a suburban, flat-pack shed studio.
 Complex caught up with one half of the duo, Chris Davids, to find out how both writers are feeling in the wake of their latest creative birthing.

 What were the moods which ran cohesively throughout the conception of this album?
 Was the creative process quite quiet and introverted on Kingdoms In Colour?

 It was so unbelievably varied across the process.
-We are not a conventional band—we've never been able to dedicate three months to nail down an album, it was always very spread out.
+We're not a conventional band—we've never been able to dedicate three months to nail down an album, it was always very spread out.
 In the original stages of Kingdoms In Colour, we were writing in-between shows on tour or DJing.
 That was all based in our London studio but, from the start, it was a slow burner for the both of us; there were a lot of creative blocks and conflict over what direction to take things in, but towards the end I think we really locked ourselves away and the mood became intense in the studio.
 We were dedicated to what we were doing

 Do you enjoy the process of both producing and writing, or is this dual responsibility a perfectionist's torture?